arfied/gomd-inertia/docs/event-sourcing-and-cqrs-foundation.md

    - `fromId` / `toId`  `WHERE id BETWEEN ...`
    - `projection`  `WHERE event_type IN (...)` based on the projection's event map.
 3. Streams results in batches using `chunkById` (default batch size: 100).

+### Monitoring & observability

+For the event store, an `EventStoreMonitor` is invoked every time a domain event is persisted.
+It:

+- Increments lightweight counters in the cache (total events stored, by `event_type`).
+- Writes structured logs (`Event store: event persisted`) with aggregate and event context.

+For queues, a `QueueMonitor` subscribes to the Laravel queue events:

+- On `JobProcessed` it increments cache counters and logs a `Queue job processed` entry.
+- On `JobFailed` it increments failure counters and logs a `Queue job failed` entry with the exception message.

+These metrics and logs are designed to feed into external monitoring/alerting (e.g. log shipping and dashboards) without introducing additional runtime dependencies.

 4. For each `StoredEvent`, looks up the corresponding `DomainEvent` class, rehydrates it using the stored `aggregate_uuid`, `event_data`, `metadata`, and `occurred_at` (converted back to a `DateTimeImmutable`), and either: